gtmaskall/reuters-preprocessing/README.md

 ## Development
 * This module was developed using python 2.7.10 using the NLTK and BeautifulSoup4 modules.
+* Ported to python 3.8.1 by Guy Maskall (subject to acceptance testing).

 ### Contributors
 * Ankai Lou (lou.56@osu.edu)